DaoOqu/googleFormClone/README.md

-# Google Form Clone (WIP)
+# Google Form Clone

 The purpose of this project aims to make a "clone" of the popular Google Form

-This will not be a 1:1 clone but instead will have it's own defining characteristics with similar functionality
+This will not be a 1:1 clone but instead will have it's own defining characteristics with separate form options

 ## How to Run